 The Student Social Media Team often discusses how content performed for St. Lawrence and our manager, Meg Keniston, usually shares analytics she gathers on the back end of posts.
 Since video production is managed mostly by the staff in Communications and not our team, I’m not often aware of what the University’s goals and objectives are for each video.
 What I can tell you is, from my perspective, which of the St. Lawrence’s videos resonated most with me was “Welcome New Laurentians Fall 2016”.
 From a student’s point of view, as well as a senior, this video made me excited because it was authentically St. Lawrence.
 The people in it weren’t staged, they were Orientation Leaders running around campus in sandals and baseball hats, genuinely excited to welcome the newest Laurentians to the family.
 It is a very quick video but effectively shows (not tells) the St. Lawrence spirit of community and passion that we are always trying to share with those who don’t know about it.

 What’s the most successful video your school did?

 Tell us by posting a comment below!

-And, if you want to learn more from these higher ed content professionals, register your team for the 2017 Higher Ed Content Conference (April 26, 2017).
+And, if you want to learn more from these higher ed content professionals, register your team for the 2017 Higher Ed Content Conference (now available on-demand).